godaddy/gasket/docs/upgrade-to-6.md

 client to access app config properties.

 The [@gasket/plugin-config] plugin will return these `public` config properties to the browser.
-The [@gasket/data] package will then have access to the properties and make them available on `.config`.
+The [@gasket/data] package will then access the properties and make them available on `.config`.

 _Impacted Plugins/Packages: `@gasket/plugin-config`_